 Week Two of Teacher Training

 This was our second opportunity to teach the same content but with a different group this time.
 So, we built upon what we learned that worked with the first group.
 Being a more urban area, many of these teachers had to travel by bus or scooter/mo-ped to get to training each day.
 It was so very hot that we decided to start each day earlier than planned so that we could dismiss before the hottest part of the day.

 The Knowledge Bank runs year-round for two hours every evening except Sundays.
 It is an enrichment program to help students prepare for their achievement tests.

-One afternoon, a terrible storm delayed the teachers from arriving on time, so they asked me to substitute teach until they could get there.
-I had flashbacks of the time I had substitute taught in a Houston Spanish-speaking kindergarten class.
-This was much harder!
-The students, though, were so gracious.
+One afternoon, a terrible storm delayed the teachers from arriving on time, so they asked me to substitute teach until the teachers could get there.
+The students were so gracious!
 They participated in a discussion of the similarities and differences between the cultures of India and the U.S. We focused on the influence that Gandhi had on Dr. Martin Luther King, Jr.